Bryn Mawr, Pennsylvania

 The student body is comprised of more than 400 undergraduate students, with a student-to-faculty ratio of 10:1 and an average class size of 12.
 This allows for more personal classroom attention.
 Approximately 75 percent of full-time faculty members hold a Ph.D. or the highest degree in their field.

-Rosemont offers many opportunities to grow, ranging from involvement in student organizations and clubs to athletics and service to the community.
-Having fun is easy through the Residence Life staff, as they easily get the word out to the 70% of students who live on campus.
+Students grow and thrive at Rosemont through opportunities ranging from involvement in student organizations and clubs to athletics and service to the community.
+Having fun is easy thanks to the Residence Life staff, who engage the 70% of Rosemont students who live on campus.
 With at least one campus event per weekend, Rosemont students always have something to do!

 THE CITY OF PHILADELPHIA

-Philadelphia is only a twenty-minute train ride from campus, and the school’s close proximity to the city provides students with plenty of cultural and social opportunities, including the Philadelphia Museum of Art; the Philadelphia Orchestra; the Pennsylvania Ballet; and such sporting events as Phillies, Flyers, and Eagles games.
+Philadelphia is only a twenty-minute train ride from campus, and the city’s close proximity provides students with plenty of cultural and social opportunities, including the Philadelphia Museum of Art; the Philadelphia Orchestra; the Pennsylvania Ballet; and such sporting events as Phillies, Flyers, and Eagles games.
 There are also shops, movie theaters, restaurants, and bookstores located within walking distance of the campus.

-- Intercollegiate competition in: men’s and women’s soccer, tennis, cross country, lacrosse, basketball, men’s golf, women’s volleyball, and softball.
+Intercollegiate competition in: men’s and women’s soccer, women’s tennis, men’s and women’s cross country, men’s golf, men’s and women’s lacrosse, men’s and women’s basketball, men’s and women’s volleyball, and women’s softball.

 CAREER SERVICES AND ALUMNI

 Through coursework, internships, service, and study abroad, Rosemont students learn to apply classroom concepts to real-life situations.
-The Office of Career Services helps students prepare to search for jobs and enter the professional world, hosting events throughout the year including an annual Career Bootcamp.
-Approximately 8,000 living Rosemont alumni can be found in high-ranking positions in science and medicine, publishing, politics, business, education, law, and the arts.
+The Office of Career Services helps students prepare to search for jobs and enter the professional world with events throughout the year, including an annual Career Bootcamp.
+Approximately 9,600 living Rosemont alumni can be found in high-ranking positions in science and medicine, publishing, politics, business, education, law, and the arts.

 SAT Critical Reading